 Watchmen is the new HBO Original series that takes place after Alan Moore’s famous DC Comics graphic novel of the same name.
 The series, like the graphic novel, is set in an alternate history where “superheroes” are treated as outlaws and are commonplace in society.

-The first episode of the season, “It’s Summer and We’re Running Out of Ice,” takes place in the present-day Tulsa and opens with flashback to the Black Wall Street Massacre of 1921 massacre in Tulsa, Oklahoma.
+The first episode of the season, “It’s Summer and We’re Running Out of Ice,” takes place in present-day Tulsa and opens with a flashback to the Black Wall Street Massacre of 1921 massacre in Tulsa, Oklahoma.
 It follows Angela Abar (Regina King) as she investigates the attempted murder of a fellow officer by one of the Seventh Kalvary, a group of domestic terrorists marked by their Rorschach-like masks.
-Before this attempted murder, the Seventh Kalvary had not been active so the fact they back means a new war is brewing.
+Before this attempted murder, the Seventh Kalvary had not been active so the fact they are back means a new war is brewing.

 In the dystopian, alternative history that Watchmen explores, police officers wear masks, like vigilantes, in order to protect their identities.
 Because of this, cops have to keep their job a secret.
-As far as most people know, Angela is a retired officer who now owns a soon to be opening bakery.
+As far as most people know, Angela is a retired officer who now owns a soon-to-be opening bakery.
 However, the truth is, Angela is a cop who is willing to take justice into her own hands to track down and stop the white supremacist terrorist organization from killing any more of her own.
 Now, with her fellow officers including police chief Judd Crawford (Don Johnson), they must stop the Kalavry before they all end up dead.